 Ormskirk, England—for education majors

 Imagine yourself spending 3 wonderful weeks studying and traveling in the glorious countryside of England’s Lake District.
 You will participate in the EDU 450 course, Teaching the Young Adolescent, Aged 10-15, at Edge Hill University in Ormskirk, England and earn 3 writing process course credits.
 This will include an invaluable practicum experience in an English Middle School setting.
 The course will be taught by LVC’s Dr. Karen Walker.
-A brief course description can be found on the reverse side of this sheet.
+A brief course description can be found at the bottom of this page.

 Envision yourself experiencing different cultural events, theater, sports, the arts and shopping.
 You will be close to Liverpool, the place where the Beatles got their start, and Manchester.
 In addition to this lovely region, you might also choose to visit towns along the Irish Sea, the seaside towns in North Wales, English castles, cathedrals and pubs.